ShannonT20/ShannonT20/README.md

 ### Hi there,I'm Shannon Tafadzwa Sikadi 👋

+I am an aspiring actuary who is enthusiastic about employing deep learning and machine learning to create complex and powerful models for efficiency in the actuarial industry, banking, and insurance sectors.
+My goal is to acquire all the knowledge I can get to be the most efficient and be able to concatenate  digital transformation, deep learning and machine learning, and actuarial science to develop amazing business solutions.

 <!--
 **ShannonT20/ShannonT20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.